-- 1. Submit a completed health record within the past year, including proof of required immunizations. - 2.
-Have professional liability insurance for clinical classes, phlebotomy, and internship.
+- 1. Submit a completed health record within the past year, including proof of required immunizations. - Have professional liability insurance for clinical classes, phlebotomy, and internship.
 (Available through the college.) - Possess and maintain personal health insurance or acceptance into a sliding scale fee for a primary care provider and hospital coverage for clinical classes, phlebotomy, and internship. - 4.
 Maintain a grade of C+ in BIOL120W, all OTM and MEDA classes.
 If a grade of C+ is not maintained, students may only repeat the course once.
-Students who do not earn a minimum grade of C+ in MEDA201W (Clinical Procedures II) are not able to continue in the program and may be eligible for readmission consideration. - 5.
-Provide an approved criminal background check through the college-approved vendor, which must be initiated no earlier than October 1 of the senior year and students, must successfully complete a drug screening. - The above criteria (#1-3) must be completed prior to the first day of class of second year or prior to registering for phlebotomy.
+Students who do not earn a minimum grade of C+ in MEDA101W (Clinical Procedures) are not able to continue in the program and may be eligible for readmission consideration.

+5. Provide an approved criminal background check through the college-approved vendor, which must be initiated no earlier than March 15 of spring semester and students, must also successfully complete a drug screening.
+Drug screening to be completed by Androscoggin Valley Hospital Occupation Health Department.

+The above criteria (#1-3) must be completed prior to the first day of class of second semester.

-Regarding our graduates, the 2016 Cohort averages for the WMCC Medical Assistant Program are:
+Regarding our graduates, the 2018 Cohort averages for the WMCC Medical Assistant Program are:

+Student Job Placement: 93.75%

-Student Placement: 66.67% Student Retention: 62.5%
+Student Retention: 80%

-The CMA National Exam pass rate: 94.4%
+The CMA National Exam pass rate: 75%